Edward Neuwelt

-Edward Neuwelt is an American professor of neurology and neurosurgery at Oregon Health & Science University (OHSU) and the Portland Veterans Affairs Medical Center.
+Edward Neuwelt was an American professor of neurology and neurosurgery at Oregon Health & Science University (OHSU) and the Portland Veterans Affairs Medical Center.
+He died on 10 February 2026.
 He is known for his research on the blood-brain barrier and the development of new treatments for brain tumors.

 Education and career

 Neuwelt received his medical degree from the University of Colorado School of Medicine in Denver and completed his residency in neurosurgery at the University of Texas Southwestern Medical School in Dallas, Texas.
 He then completed research fellowships in neuro-oncology and neurosurgery at the National Cancer Institute, National Institutes of Health, and then another at Queen Square Hospital in London, England.

 Neuwelt joined OHSU in 1981 as an assistant professor of neurology and neurosurgery.
 He became a full professor in 1990.
 He also holds a joint appointment at the Portland Veterans Affairs Medical Center, where he directs the Blood-Brain Barrier Program.

 Research

 Neuwelt's research has focused on developing new treatments for brain tumors, including the use of chemotherapy.
 He has also studied the blood-brain barrier, a protective barrier that prevents many drugs from reaching the brain.
 Neuwelt has developed techniques for temporarily opening the blood-brain barrier to allow drugs to reach brain tumors more effectively.